Azurilex/Syncopated/README.md

 ## Contributing
 As most of you know, I love Github.
 So feel free to fork the repository and make pull requests as you please, I'm totally open to new ideas.
+### Current Issues
+Running Lua C API functions hardcoded works perfectly fine, however when you pass it through the parser, it shits the bed.
+Why?
+I have no fucking idea.
+Anyone who might know how to resolve this, please submit a pull request.

 ## Credits
 [@Azurilex](https://twitter.com/Azurilex) - Developing Syncopated, JBRR Retcheck bypass\